 Located in Judbarra / Gregory National Park, Gregory's Tree is a Boab tree on the banks of the Victoria River 15 kilometres north-west of Timber Creek.

-Enjoy views of the Victoria River while reading accounts of the early explorers.
-A boardwalk surrounds the magnificent Boab where Baines, the expedition artist, marked the arrival and departure dates of Gregory's North Australia Expedition from the base camp here.
+A boardwalk surrounds the magnificent Boab where Baines, the expedition artist, marked the arrival and departure dates of Gregory's North Australia Expedition.
 You can clearly read the dates he inscribed into the tree trunk.
 The tree was to serve as a marker should the expedition run into trouble.

 Gregory's Tree is situated off the Victoria Highway, 9 kilometres west of Big Horse Creek campground, via a 3 kilometre unsealed 2WD road that may have some corrugations.
 The walk to the tree is 500 metres, is easy and accessible to wheelchairs.